nineinchnick/closure-table-manager/README.md

      WHERE c.parent_id = <SOME_ID>;
 ~~~

-And why do we need depth column?
-Let's stay with this categories example.
 When user is _in_ some category, we would like to show him _path_ to this category.
 So he could easily move to some parent category.

 ~~~sql
     SELECT c.*